daniabib/csgo-aimbot/README.md

 ## Disclaimer
-The intent of this repository is esclusively educational.
+The intent of this repository is exclusively educational.
 It has no intention of being a way of cheating in the game.
 I advise that you use it only on your own server.
 If you use it in a Valve server it will probably detect suspicious activities and your account can be banned.